dsteimke/knittingapi/README.md

 ### /knitting/mittens/v1
 A single mitten (repeat instructions for a pair) knit from the cuff up.

+#### The Math
+Mittens luckily are another easy one.
+The wrist measurement is used to calculate how large to make the cuff, and then they’re knit in a tube, with the thumb hole marked and knit later.
+Once the mittens cover the tips of your fingers there are decreases each round to round off the top of the mitten and close it.
+The thumb stitches are then picked up and knit in the round in the same manner, and decreased for a round before the stitches are closed off.

 #### Example Request Body
 {